hapijs/good/README.md

 - `extendedRequests` - determines if the full request log is sent or only the event summary.
 Defaults to _false_.
 - `httpAgents` - the list of `httpAgents` to report socket information about.
 Can be a single `http.Agent` or an array of agents objects.
 Defaults to `Http.globalAgent`.
 - `httpsAgents` - the list of `httpsAgents` to report socket information about.
-Can be a single `http.Agent` or an array of agents.
+Can be a single `https.Agent` or an array of agents.
 Defaults to `Https.globalAgent`.
 - `logRequestHeaders` - determines if all request headers will be logged.
 Defaults to _false_
 - `logRequestPayload` - determines if the request payload will be logged.
 Defaults to _false_
 - `logResponsePayload` - determines if the response payload will be logged.
 Defaults to _false_